 As we shopped, ate, laughed and sipped our wine this weekend, I realized that now that I’m in my 50’s, I better understand just how much we need our female friends.
 The reason is two-fold: First, the shared history and memories create a strong bond, one that hopefully can withstand the messiness of life.
 Not all friendships can.
 Second, our age group faces hardships we couldn’t imagine when we were younger, and we may need more support moving forward than we did in the past.
 Staying connected in some way, whether through poker, mah jongg, walking or place of worship, helps us to remain physically, cognitively and emotionally healthy as we age.

 Back home again, I scroll though the pictures on my phone from the weekend and unpack my memories.
 The trip was beyond perfect, I tell my husband, the trip was wonderful.
 Spending this time with dear friends provided a tremendous boost that will remain in my heart for a long time.
 Treasure your friendships, especially those from long ago.
 At this point in our lives, we have many more years ahead of us.
-Let’s help each other make this next phase as good, if not better, than the last.
+Let’s help each other make this next phase as good as, if not better than, the last.

 Close friends are truly life’s treasures.
 Sometimes they know us better than we know ourselves.
 With gentle honesty, they are there to guide and support us, to share our laughter and our tears.
 Their presence reminds us that we are never really alone.
 Vincent Van Gogh